Commercial HVAC Installation

 3

-Crane coordination, curb adapters, properly sized refrigerant line set brazed under nitrogen, condensate routed with slope and overflow protection, electrical connection torqued to manufacturer spec, controls and BAS tie-in tested before energizing.
+Crane coordination, curb adapters, properly sized refrigerant line set brazed under nitrogen, condensate routed with slope and overflow protection, electrical connection torqued to manufacturer spec, controls and BAS tie in tested before energizing.
 Phased to keep the building operating where possible.

 -